WICG/storage-buckets/explainer.md

 The API for creating buckets and specifying / querying policies wouldn't change.

-TODO: Explain why this is worse than the main decision.

-Developer ergonomics

-* Easier to learn - no per-API option to remember
-* Harder to make mistakes - option dictionaries are prone to typos
+This alternative was rejected in favor of better ergonomics and avoiding complexity for developers.
+Requiring extra options for bucket names per storage API would create more opportunity for error by either forgeting to specify an option or by typos in the name that could have been avoided.
-* Easy to replace the default bucket in JS - `window.indexedDB = inboxBucket.indexedDB`
+It also makes replacing the default bucket in JS easy making migration to buckets more simple.
+`window.indexedDB = inboxBucket.indexedDB`

 ### Allow all safe characters for HTTP headers in bucket names